siunam321/CTF-Writeups/CrewCTF-2023/Web/sequence_gallery/README.md

 Uh...
 Wait, the filters!

-This time, since the ` ` is executed on the system, we need to find other bypasses.
+This time, since the space character is executed on the system, we need to find other bypasses.

-Based on my experience, some Bash jail CTF challenges have banned ` ` the character.
+Based on my experience, some Bash jail CTF challenges have banned space character.

 In Bash, **we can use the `$IFS` special shell variable**.
 The `$IFS` (Internal Field Separator) is used by the shell to determine how to do word splitting, the default value for `$IFS` consists of whitespace characters.